amanr11314/hello-world/README.md

 # hello-world
-well that's my first repository on github so that i can learn about it how github works.
+well that's my first repository on github so that i can learn more about it.